How do you become a sommelier?

 A career as a wine connoisseur has a great deal of appeal.
-You have seen the Somm movies ; candidates determine a wine’s ingredients, origin, and approximate alcohol content from a sip of the wine.
-Even if you never work a day in your life, make is your goal to earn your sommelier credentials.
+You have seen the Somm movies; candidates determine a wine’s ingredients, origin, and approximate alcohol content from a sip.
+Even if you never work a day, make it your goal to earn your sommelier credentials.

-All skills demands mastering, and this is no different.
-Becomiong a sommelier takes a lot of direct interaction and training.
+All skills demand practice, and wine is no different.
+Becoming a sommelier takes a lot of direct interaction and training.
 Be prepared to read and study.
-To earn your certification, you will need to perform wine services and identify several wines in a blind taste test.
-Becoming a sommelier is not a piece of cake, but when is anything worth acheiveing easy?
+You will need to perform wine services and identify several wines in a blind taste test to earn your certification.
+Becoming a sommelier is not a piece of cake, but when is anything valuable worth achieving quickly?

 Become a Sommelier the Hard Way

-To become a restaurant sommelier, you don’t need a formal education or certification.
-To take this route takes a long time, and is far from guaranteed.
-You will need to get hired as a waiter at a fine dining restaurant.
-You will have to work your way up to become a head waiter, and that may take years.
+You don’t need formal education or certification to become a restaurant sommelier.
+However, taking this route takes a long time and is far from guaranteed.
+First, you must get hired as a waiter at a fine dining restaurant.
+Then, it would be best if you worked your way up to become a head waiter, which may take years.
 Expect to change jobs a few times before you get to that level.
 You’ll also have to study wine and keep in contact with the restaurant’s management.
-You want to be the person called up when the position of sommelier opens up.
+Finally, you want to be called up when the sommelier position opens up.

 Become a Sommelier the Certified Way

-A simpler meath is acquiring the needed training at a wine school.
-It will give you the edge against other sommelier candidates, at the every least.
-When deciding on what kind of training course to enroll for, you should choose a courses that offers sommelier certification (not all wine schools do!)
-If you are not located near one of the tope wine schools, you should consider looking into an online wine school, as several now offer sommelier certification.
+A more straightforward method is acquiring the needed training at a wine school.
+At the very least, it will give you the edge against other sommelier candidates.
+When deciding on a training course to enroll in, you should choose a wine school that offers sommelier certification (not all wine schools do!)
+If you are not located near one of the top wine schools, you should consider an online wine school, as several now offer sommelier certification.

-- The history of wine depending on the time, era, and place.
+- The history of wine depends on the time, era, and place.